iamseeley/tseeley.com/content/logs/web-analytics-update.md

 ✦ added some bar charts for the browser, os, screen size, location, and views overall data.

-✦ added a timestamps table to record time data for specific paths (it's made it easier to calculate sites' daily, weekly, and monthly view percentages).
+✦ added a timestamps table to record time data for specific paths (making it easier to calculate sites' daily, weekly, and monthly view percentages).

 i'm going to add a site page view to show all the data for specific sites!